Juaneag/COMP90024-Assignment2-Team39/Chinatip_update.md

 # 19 May Update
 ## Backend
 - add note for sudo data detail and its fields
-- add endpoint to fetchs data and views from couchDB
+- add endpoints to fetch data and views from couchDB
     - sudo, twitter, mastodon

 # 18 May Update